oessaid/oessaid/README.md

 **[TL;DR](https://en.wiktionary.org/wiki/too_long;_didn%27t_read#English)**: Full-stack Software Engineer and Data Scientist, passionate about code.
 I have a strong engineering background and extensive experience as a Data Scientist.

+## 🚧 Things I'm doing:

+I currently serve as CTO of [Moon Health](https://moonhealth.ai), an up-and-coming startup out of Paris that brings patients and health professionals closer through telemedicine.
+My role is to lead technological efforts both on software and data science (and also to actually code them, with the help of my awesome team).

 ## ⌛ Things I've done:

 ⚙️ I've worked as a **Tech/Data Science Lead** for an AI consultancy called [Quantmetry](https://www.quantmetry.com/).
 I've helped several companies of various sizes (from small to Fortune 500/CAC40) and from various industries (including cars, advertising, finance and manufacturing) with their Data Science challenges.
 That includes but is not limited to: